sivakumarkatam/example-spring-boot/README.md

 no *.hbm.xml, simply no XML configuration file is  in this example, which retrieves data from database and returns them in JSON format.</p>

-<p>This project uses embedded HSQL database, which creates an in-memory database at startup and
+<p>This project use embedded HSQL database, which creates an in-memory database at startup and
 destroys all data on shutdown.</p>

 <p>